devjdn/betweenspins/README.md

-# music-blog
+# Between Spins

-I'm planning on beginning a music blog, where I will occasionally post my thoughts on music that I have been listening to.
+Between Spins is a music blog where I review music and discuss topics around it.
+I review music that I've listened to by myself, or has been suggested by others.